Follow my blog with Bloglovin

 She also did puzzles, colored more and even spent some time “helping” Mom with some chores.
 And when she turned 5, it made it much easier to “unofficially homeschool” her, since I didn’t have to compete with the TV for her attention.
 It was great!

 My teens have also enjoyed the benefits of no afternoon TV.
 They are both movie lovers, and tended to get distracted with whatever was on at the time.
-And if nothing interested them, they’d just pop a movie on the DVD or search Netflix for something they liked.
+And if nothing interested them, they’d just pop a movie on the DVD or searched Netflix for something they liked.

 This led to less productive afternoons.
 Instead of doing their homework, chores, reading or just spending time driving me crazy, they were stuck to the TV.
 And to me, nothing says “wasted time” more than watching TV nonstop every single day.